Shadow-linux/ex_dataclass/README.md

-# ex_dataclass
+## ex_dataclass

-ex_dataclass is a more powerful than dataclass implement.
+* A more powerful data model management than DataClass that reduces maintenance costs and improves coding efficiency.